 Year 13 topics taught: Newtonian world and astrophysics & particles and medical physics.

-Teachers in this Faculty: Dr R Marsh (Deputy Director), Mrs C Batcheldor, Mr B Gilkes, Mr S McEvoy, Mr K Brinkley, Mrs R Gray, Mr S Evans & Mrs S Johnson
+Teachers in this Faculty: Dr R Marsh (Deputy Director), Ms C Batcheldor, Mr B Gilkes, Mr S McEvoy, Mrs R Gray, Mr S Evans, Mrs S Johnson, Mr A Duxbury and Miss S Drewett.